Archive Metal casting | archaeometallurgy

 Zur Inszenierung und Bedeutung von Aquamanilien, in: Michael Brandt (Hrsg), Bild & Bestie.
 Hildesheimer Bronze der Stauferzeit.
 2008.

-Medieval bronze aquamanile in the form of a lion
+Medi bronze aquamanile in the form of a lion

 Image 1 of 7

 Dies ist eine Neuschöpfung des mittelalterlichen bronzenen Löwenaquamaniles von Halberstadt.
 Das Original ist im Halberstädter Dommuseum.
-This is a lion aquamanile that was made after the medieval bronze aquamanile of Halberstadt.
+This is a lion aquamanile that was made after the medi bronze aquamanile of Halberstadt.
 The original is in the Halberstädter Dommuseum.

 Jun 20 2013